All posts

 JobBoard.io powers job boards for recognizable names like TechCrunch, Politico, and the Royal Meteorological Society.
 This enterprise pedigree speaks to reliability and scalability.
 The platform has created over 3,000 job boards and is owned by ZipRecruiter.

-The platform emphasizes purpose-built software—it's designed specifically for job boards, not retrofitted from a CMS or other product.
+The platform emphasizes purpose-built software.
+It's designed specifically for job boards, not retrofitted from a CMS or other product.
 Instant setup is advertised at 30 seconds to launch a basic board.

 Indeed.com backfill integration helps populate listings quickly.
 The platform holds a 4.6/5 rating on review platforms.